-All query transformations in Microsoft Power Query for Excel are performed by formulas.
+All query transformations in Power Query are performed by formulas.
 As you use the Query Editor builders, a formula is added to the formula bar.
 At times you may want to add a formula other than those associated with a builder, or you may want to alter an existing formula.

 I want to

 In the Query Editor ribbon, select View > Show > Formula Bar.

 You can find information on Power Query formulas at the Learn about Power Query formulas topic.
 When you create a formula, Power Query will validate the formula syntax.
 This validation experience is consistent with how the Advanced Query Editing dialog validates formulas provided by you.

 In the query step pane, select the step you want to immediately precede the new step (formula).